jchen1095/grn-thesis/README.md

 The full pipeline is pipeline.ipynb.
 You will need to fix the filepaths/move data around.
 You should be able to find the repository for Slingshot here https://github.com/mossjacob/pyslingshot.
 You will also need at least the gene.py and sergio.py files from SERGIO https://github.com/PayamDiba/SERGIO.

+# Data Directory

+This directory includes some small test GRNs that I used.
+More importantly, there are some scripts in the pre/postprocessing folders that could be useful.
+In `preprocessing` I have some scripts for converting tab deliminated files and also for creating csvs from txt files which I had to do for a lot of SERGIO data.
+In `postprocessing` there is a script to create 'ground truth' files which are simply files that map target genes to their affector genes.
+This is a type of file in SERGIO so it may be helpful to have scripts for creating them in the pipeline.

 # GRN inital files

 The advantage of this pipeline is that you can create the GRN you want to simulate.
 You can use the notebook in src/grn_creation to easily create the required files and also get visualizations of the networks.